Emily-Jiang/tx-more-lab/module1/README.md

-# Deploying the ModResorts application
+# Deploying a Jakarta EE 10 application

 This section guides you through deploying a Jakarta EE 10 application, running on Java 17, to a Liberty cluster managed by WebSphere Application Server using MoRE.